nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 ~/sample_app $ sequelize db:migrate
 {% endhighlight %}

-Because every newly signed-up user will require activation, we should assign an activation token and digest to each user object before it’s created.
+Because every newly signed-up user will require activation, we should assign an activation token and digest to each user object before it's created.
 We saw a similar idea in ["User validations" Section](https://nodeontrain.xyz/tuts/user_validations/#uniqueness-validation), where we needed to convert an email address to lower-case before saving a user to the database.

 `app/models/user.js`